4 social media rules for business success

-The power of social media is no longer up for debate.
-Business Insider’s recent study found that social media is now the most-used form of Internet activity, beating even email.
+Business Insider’s recent study found that an average of 74% of internet use is for social media, trailing the essentials like email and online messaging.
 It’s easy to see, then, how things can go viral so quickly: in just 3 months, for example, the ALS Ice Bucket Challenge generated over 17 million videos on Facebook alone, with more than 440 million people viewing said videos over 10 billion times.

 1. Don’t over-promote your brand